Tensor Processing Unit: History

 Google's TPUs are proprietary.
 Some models are commercially available, and on February 12, 2018, The New York Times reported that Google "would allow other companies to buy access to those chips through its cloud-computing service."
-Google has said that they were used in the AlphaGo versus Lee Sedol series of human-versus-machine Go games, as well as in the AlphaZero system, which produced Chess, Shogi and Go playing programs from the game rules alone and went on to beat the leading programs in those games.
+Google has said that they were used in the AlphaGo versus Lee Sedol series of human-versus-machine Go games, as well as in the AlphaZero system, which produced chess, shogi and go playing programs from the game rules alone and went on to beat the leading programs in those games.
 Google has also used TPUs for Google Street View text processing and was able to find all the text in the Street View database in less than five days.
 In Google Photos, an individual TPU can process over 100 million photos a day.
 It is also used in RankBrain which Google uses to provide search results.

 Google provides third parties access to TPUs through its Cloud TPU service as part of the Google Cloud Platform and through its notebook-based services Kaggle and Colaboratory.

 Broadcom is a co-developer of TPUs, translating Google's architecture and specifications into manufacturable silicon.
-It provides proprietary technologies such as SerDes high-speed interfaces, overseeing ASIC design, and managing chip fabrication and packaging through third-party foundries like TSMC, covering all generations since the program's inception.
+It provides proprietary technologies such as SerDes high-speed interfaces, overseeing ASIC design, and managing chip fabrication and packaging through third-party foundries like Taiwan Semiconductor Manufacturing Company (TSMC), covering all generations since the program's inception.

+In September 2025, Google is in talks with several "neoclouds," including Crusoe and CoreWeave, about deploying TPU in their datacenter.
+In November 2025, Meta is in talks with Google to deploy TPUs in its AI datacenters.